nicholashobbs/Random-Notes/README.md

 set options for vim in ~/.vimrc

+#### Options

+I wanted to add a minimap like sublime text and vim nerdtree

 :help shows you a manual page with various pieces of guidance

 ### Searching

 ### Hard Drive Utilities and Partitioning